Raza Foundation: Aaj ki Kavita

 In July 2017, a new poetry reading series called Aaj Kavita was launched.
 The purpose of the Raza Foundation's poetry reading sessions is to honour the literary arts.
 By bringing poets and listeners together, these gatherings provide a forum for exchanging and appreciating poetry.
 The readings during the sessions frequently include readings by well-known poets and young talent, which encourage a lively literary community and the sharing of thoughts and artistic expression.

 Bharat Bhushan Agarwal Samman

 The "Bharat Bhushan Agarwal Samman" is given by the Raza Foundation in honour of the late poet Bharat Bhushan Agarwal.
 It is a highly esteemed accolade bestowed upon Hindi poetry.
 This award was once granted for a single poem, but it is currently presented for a collection of poems.
 The honoured poet receives Rs 21,000 as part of this award.
 Among the distinguished recipients are: Geet Chaturvedi, Saumya Malviya, Devesh Path Sariya.

 Raza Fellowships

-The Raza Foundation offers 'Sayed Haider Raza Fellowship' fellowship to scholars, writers, artists, and poets based on the calibre of their proposed projects.
+The Raza Foundation offers 'Sayed Haider Raza Fellowship' to scholars, writers, artists, and poets based on the calibre of their proposed projects.
 The recipients of the Raza fellowship are Geet Chaturvedi, Prof Madhav Hada, Manisha Kulshreshtha, Prof. R. Siva Kumar, Pankaj Chaturvedi, Irfan Zuberi, Aashish Tripathi and Anamika Anu.